Bingeljell/codex-wrapped-bling/README.md

 - **CLI UI**: [@clack/prompts](https://github.com/natemoo-re/clack)
 - **Font**: IBM Plex Mono

+## Third-Party Notices

+See `THIRD_PARTY_NOTICES.md` for third-party licenses and trademark notices.

+## Trademark Notice

+OpenAI and Codex are trademarks of OpenAI, LLC.
+The Codex name and logo are used for identification purposes only.
+No endorsement or affiliation is claimed.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.